-Dr. Twyman-Ghoshal's research and teaching centers on global crime, crimes of the powerful/white collar crime, and theory.
-She has published on state crime, environmental harm climate change, maritime piracy, and terrorism.
-The wide range of her academic work is underpinned by questions on the relation between power, systemic injustice, social harm, and deviance in a globalized world.
-Her current projects include studying the links between climate change and crime, state co-offending and extraordinary state crime, and the sociological context of Somali maritime piracy, and decolonizing the criminological theories curriculum.
-In addition, she is working on developing a restorative justice technology platform
+Dr Twyman-Ghoshal’s research and teaching centres on global crime (international crime and transnational crime), crimes of the powerful/white collar crime, and theory.
+She has published on state crime, international crime, environmental justice, climate change, maritime piracy, terrorism, and restorative justice.
+The wide range of her academic work is underpinned by questions on the relation between power, systemic injustice, social harm, and deviance in a globalised world.
+Her current projects include studying the links between climate change and crime, state co-offending (a term she coined) and extraordinary state crime, the sociological context of Somali maritime piracy, and decolonizing the criminological theories curriculum.
+In addition, she is working on various restorative justice projects and developing a restorative justice technology platform

 She has also created a comprehensive contemporary maritime piracy database, the Contemporary Maritime Piracy Database (CMPD) (1991-2018).
 The data is available here.